-Sections provide a focus for special interest areas within IAIA membership to ensure that the academic, professional, and practical interests of members in all areas of impact assessment are catered for.
-Sections promote the development of best practice within the Section interest areas, but also strengthen links between their own interest area and the broader remit of IAIA.
+Sections promote the development of best practice within the Section interest areas, but also strengthen links between their own interest area and the broader remit of IAIA Sections develop a rolling program of activities including a review/update of key citations as needed or preparation of key citations for review if not yet available.
 Sections may pursue opportunities for relevant conferences, workshops, training, projects, publications and research at the IAIA Conferences and elsewhere.
+Sections are encouraged to seek project funding or sponsorship in keeping with IAIA's sponsorship policy and internal project guidelines.